helloumma/Movie-App/README.md

 # 🍿Movies App

-This small application allows users to input two actor/actress' names, and view which films they both starred in.
+This small application allows users to input two actor/actress' names and view which films they both starred in.

 ### 📋Aims of App